-Campaign to make gluten free food more affordable and more accessible
+Campaign to make gluten free food more affordable and accessible

-We are on a mission to make gluten free food more affordable and more accessible.
-Our aim is to shine a light on the additional challenges faced by the coeliac community and avoid a cost of living crisis becoming a future health crisis.
+We are on a mission to make gluten free food more affordable and accessible.
+Our aim is to highlight the additional challenges faced by the coeliac community and avoid a cost of living crisis becoming a health crisis.

-COL reportThe Gluten Free Diet: What does it cost and why does it matter?’
+image COL statThe Gluten Free Diet: What does it cost and why does it matter?
+2024 Update

 Read our report